 - An inability to concentrate on tasks

 - Excessive physical movement & fidgeting

 What Causes ADHD?

 Consistent evidence supports the association of ADHD with the dopamine D4 receptor gene .
-However, the research isn’t consistent or prevalent enough to place this gene as the sole genetic factor that’s responsible for the condition.
+However, the research isn’t consistent or prevalent enough to place this gene as the sole genetic factor responsible for the condition.

 A Final Word: Are Psychedelic Microdoses an Effective Treatment for ADHD?

 It’s still unclear whether psychedelic microdosing is an effective treatment for reducing ADHD symptoms.
 However, recent findings and first-hand reports support the claim.

 It seems that the most effective psychedelic substances for ADHD are LSD and psilocybin.
 Many people report fewer symptoms after consuming low doses, and there’s also much more research surrounding these substances.

 There may well be other psychedelics that help treat ADHD, but we lack reliable evidence and anecdotal reports at this moment in time.

 For now, evidence suggests that LSD and psilocybin do help curb ADHD symptoms.
 As time goes on, we’ll see more research and clinical trials on psychedelics for ADHD.